the-data-center/geojson-data-link/README.md

 A NodeJS library to link properties on two different GeoJSON files by determining if a geographic point is within a larger geographic region and linking the metadata.

 ## Installation

+It's not on NPM just yet but here's how it will work shortly:

 `npm install geojson-data-link`

 or

 `yarn install geojson-data-link`

+## About The Data Center
+The [https://www.datacenterresearch.org](Data Center of Southeast Louisiana) is a fully independent, data-focused non-profit with a mission to build prosperous, inclusive, and sustainable communities by making informed decisions possible.

 ## Usage